Search for a hidden strange baryon-meson bound state from $\phi$ production in a nuclear medium: The phi-N bound state production on a nuclear target

 As suggested in~\cite{Liska:2007de}, the signal could be separated from the background by using the information of the proton-kaon momentum correlation.
 In Fig.~\ref{pKK_vertex}, we show the two-dimensional distribution of the proton and kaon momenta for each channel.
 It is clearly shown that the signal events are in the low momentum region.
 Therefore we apply the cuts $p(K^\pm)<350$\,MeV and $p(p)<500$\,MeV to remove the background events with relatively high momenta.

 To improve the detection of the low momentum particles, we propose to use both the CLAS12 and the BONUS12 detectors in Hall B at Jefferson Lab.
 The BONUS12 is designed to be placed around the target with a polar angle coverage from $20^\circ$ to $160^\circ$ to detect low momentum particles~\cite{BONUS12}.
 In the simulation, the BONUS12 is set to detect the proton and charged kaons with momenta between 60\,MeV and 200\,MeV.
 For particles with momenta below 60\,MeV, we assume no detections, and for particles with momenta above 200\,MeV, we leave it to CLAS12 for possible detections.
-Besides, the energy loss in the target is taken into account based on the stopping power data by NIST~\cite{NIST}, though the effect is negligible when the target is very thin.
+In addition, the energy loss in the target is taken into account based on the stopping power data by NIST~\cite{NIST}, though the effect is negligible when the target is very thin.
 For CLAS12, the forward detector covers the polar angle from $5^\circ$ to $35^\circ$, and the central detector covers the polar angle from $35^\circ$ to $125^\circ$~\cite{Stepanyan:2010kx}.
-Since the BONUS12 is close to the target, the $K^\pm$ decay effect is neglected if it is detected by BONUS12.
+Because the BONUS12 is close to the target, the $K^\pm$ decay effect is neglected if it is detected by BONUS12.
 However, a weighting factor is multiplied by assuming a 2\,m traveling distance if the $K^\pm$ is detected by CLAS12.
+Concerning the six-fold configuration of the CLAS12 detector, we add a weighting factor of 80\% for each particle detected by CLAS12 to account for the acceptance gaps in the azimuthal angle.
 To have more realistic estimation, we also smear the momentum, the polar angle, and the azimuthal angle of the detected particles according to the detector resolutions~\cite{BONUS12,Stepanyan:2010kx}.
 The results are shown in Fig.~\ref{detected}.
 It shows that the momentum cuts significantly reduce the background.
-However, the signal rate in the region of $1940\,{\rm MeV} < M(pK^+K^-) < 1960\,{\rm MeV}$ drops from 2.0/hour before the momentum cuts to 1.8/hour after the cuts, {\it i.e.} only 10\% signal events are removed by these cuts.
-In addition, assuming a total detector efficiency of 50\%, we still have the signal rate as 0.9/hour.
+However, the signal rate in the region of $1940\,{\rm MeV} < M(pK^+K^-) < 1960\,{\rm MeV}$ drops from 1.64/h before the momentum cuts to 1.50/h after the cuts, {\it i.e.} only 10\% signal events are removed by these cuts.
+In addition, assuming a total detector efficiency of 50\%, we still have the signal rate as 0.75/h.

 Apart from the electroproduction as the example we presented above, the photoproduction can be a complementary approach to search for the bound state.
 It will be possible if in future the photon beam is available for CLAS12 in Hall B or the flux of the photon beam is enhanced for GlueX in Hall D. Experimental facilities other than those at Jefferson Lab may also find opportunities.